Global density of countries by central government debt

 This area map of countries shows the average, weighted by gdp, of central government debt.
-The darker shades for each country indictate a higher average, weighted by gdp, of central government debt.
+The darker shades for each country indicate a higher average, weighted by gdp, of central government debt.

 Options

-Use filters to narrow down the scope on this map
+Use filters to adjust the scope of this map

 Details